mitgit30/ShellMate/README.md

 - Linux server management over SSH
 - realtime conversational operations
+- static website creation with HTML, CSS, and JavaScript
+- server-side persistence of generated website files
 - structured Docker deployment flows

 Kubernetes is intentionally out of scope for the current phase.
 The focus right now is to make the Docker-oriented deployment engine solid before expanding further.